- MEN'S SPORTS

 Lyle also started the women's softball program at Grove

-program's all-time wins leader.
+program's all-time wins leader until 2013.
 Lyle then spent nine years as baseball coach at

 In addition to his academic duties as department chair,